addhe/areai/docs/troubleshooting_guide.md

-# Troubleshooting Guide for Auto Reply Email System
+# Panduan Pemecahan Masalah untuk Sistem Balas Email Otomatis

 This guide provides solutions for common issues that may arise when deploying, configuring, or running the Auto Reply Email system.